-Enquire to get Sugata Mitra's fees and availabilty for you next event
+Contact us to get Sugata Mitra's fees and availability for your next event

 One of our consultants will get back to you soon

 Prof. Sugata Mitra’s current work is on the Internet and children’s learning.
 He retired in 2019 as Professor and Principal Research Investigator in the School of Education, Communication and Language Sciences at Newcastle University, UK.

 He conducted the Hole in the Wall (HIW) experiment, where in the year 1999 a computer was embedded within a wall in an Indian slum at Kalkaji, Delhi and children were allowed to freely use it.
 The experiment aimed at proving that kids could be taught computers very easily without any formal training.
 Sugata termed this as Minimally Invasive Education (MIE).
 The experiment has since been repeated at many places.
 He is the recipient of many awards from India, the UK, USA and many other countries in the world.

 His interests include Children’s Education, Remote Presence, Self-organising systems, Cognitive Systems, Physics and Consciousness.
 The Hole in the Wall experiment has left a mark on popular culture.
 Indian diplomat Vikas Swarup read about Mitra’s experiment and was inspired to write his debut novel that went on to become the Oscar winning movie of 2009 – Slumdog Millionaire.
 He is a PHD in Physics credited with more that 25 inventions in the area of cognitive science and educational technology.
 He was conferred the prestigious Dewang Mehta Award from the Government of India for Innovation in Information Technology in the year 2003.
 Amongst many other awards, he was awarded the 1 million dollar TED Prize in 2013.